Every SEO, webmaster, and digital marketer has a powerful tool at their disposal.

 This section reports the websites that link to your URLs and the keywords most backlinks use.

 You can gain a lot of valuable insights from this report.

 Here are the two biggest takeaways:

-- You’ll know whether you should be disavowing backlinks that look suspicious (pharma or drug enhancement sites, adult themed websites, foreign language sites, PBNs, thin content sites, link farms, unrelated spammy sites, and other sites that practice black-hat SEO).
+- You’ll know whether you should disavow suspicious backlinks (pharma or drug enhancement sites, adult-themed websites, foreign language sites, PBNs, thin content sites, link farms, unrelated spammy sites, and other sites that practice black-hat SEO).

-- You’ll get a good perspective on who is linking to you and what they’re linking to.
+- You’ll get a good perspective on who links to you and what they’re linking to.
 This information can help you increase the number and quality of backlinks by targeting similar sites or by increasing engagement/advertising on the sites that already link to you the most.

 (c) Internal Links